what is prolog?

 in a logic program you write down facts and rules, and run the program by writing a query.

 which means that

-. in many ways this looks like a function, but it’s not; nothing gets returned by this line. a rule looks like this:
+. in many ways this looks like a function, but it’s not; nothing gets returned by this line.

 grandparent(X, Y) :-

 part can be read aloud as “is true if”. the whole rule can be read very naturally as “X is Y’s grandparent if X is the parent of Z, and Z is the parent of Y”. (in prolog, variables are written with capital letters).

 the program would try to find some

 that satisfied the conditions of the program that would make everythign true.

 i’ve never had a wedding, but many of my friends have. a common problem, as i understand from second-hand experience, is how to set the seating arrangement. dozens of family and friends from all stages of life, in many cases coming from all over the country (or the world), to sit down at the same moment. it’s a big deal!

 this is pretty self-explanatory. the

 tests for set-membership. is

 in the set called

 but, in general we’re not going to care much if two people are at a particular

 first we now introduced this idea of

 , which is a variable that will be important throughout the rest of the code. the first goal is basically just saying that, first, there is a table among all of the tables avaialable to us, and second, that that table contains both of the people we’re interested in. the second goal simply makes it a bit easier to work with a set containing both of the people in the pair.

 this one was a bit tough to write. first of all, it’d be trivially easy to satisfy this constraint by not sitting one of the people at any of the tables. to guard against that, we first have to make sure that both people are, in fact, sitting at one of the tables in